sitn/SelvansGeo/README.md

     pyrcc5 -o resources.py resources.qrc
     pyuic5 -o ui_selvansgeo.py ui_selvansgeo.ui

-To install pyQt 5, please read http://pyqt.sourceforge.net/Docs/PyQt5/installation.html and use pip3 to do so.
+You do not need to install pyQT as it is already installed with QGIS (C:\Program Files\QGIS 3.22.3\apps\Python39\Scripts)

+To use these commands, you need to open an cmd and define all the needed environment variables

+You can inspire ourself with the following file:
+C:\Program Files\QGIS 3.22.3\bin\qgis.bat

+This one sets all the needed variables, just get rid of the last line in order not to start QGIS.

+Most important, do not modify this file!!
+Copy it and create another one.

 ## Configuration and default QGIS project

 The configuration file (selvangeo.yaml) must be created and edited before starting the plugin

-Simply fill the values here https://github.com/monodo/SelvansGeo/blob/qgis_3/selvansgeo.yaml_template, rename the file to .yaml and reload the plugin
+Simply fill the values here https://github.com/sitn/SelvansGeo/blob/master/selvansgeo.yaml_template, rename the file to .yaml and reload the plugin

 The default QGIS project must be copied in a qgisprj directory at plugin root level.